hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

-cd            # change directory to "~" or to specified directory ls            # list contents of current or specified directory man <command> # display manual for specified command pwd           # specify present working directory echo "..."    # display content in quotes on the standard output history       # display previous "historical" commands cat <file>    # display all contents of a file on the standard output less <file>   # open a buffer with the contents of a file head <file>   # display the first 10 lines of a file tail <file>   # display the last 10 lines of a file cp <..> <..>  # copy files or directories mkdir         # make a new directory/folder mv <..> <..>  # move or rename files or directories
+cd            # change directory to "~" or to specified directory ls            # list contents of current or specified directory pwd           # specify present working directory echo "..."    # display content in quotes on the standard output history       # display previous "historical" commands cp <..> <..>  # copy files or directories mkdir         # make a new directory/folder mv <..> <..>  # move or rename files or directories